betrusted-io/gateware/README.md

 Where this "gateware" repository is cloned into `<project_root>/deps/`

-In order to run the script, we assume two items are in your path:
+In order to run the script, we assume two items (or the latest equivalent) are in your path:

  - RISCV_TOOLS=/tools/riscv64-unknown-elf-gcc-8.3.0-2019.08.0-x86_64-linux-ubuntu14
  - VIVADO=/tools/Xilinx/Vivado/2019.2